LuciaMartinezGavier/dangr/README.md

 # Language definition

-### `given` and `where` sections
+### `given` section
-The `given` section takes a pattern from JASM, which matches statically.
+The `given` section takes a pattern from JASM, which matches sintactically.
 This is intended to find the addresses where symbolic execution will be focused.
 It also defines variables that will be used in the rest of the code, i.e., variables mentioned in given can be used in all subsequent sections.

 Example: